pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``statistics show`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``statistics show`` command displays the current pywbemcli managed statistics as a table.
+The ``statistics show`` command displays the client maintained statistics.

 Using this command only makes sense in interactive mode.
-In interactive mode, the pywbemcli managed statistics is maintained for the entire interactive session, and executing commands that communicate with the server in the interactive session causes the statistics counters to be updated.
+In interactive mode, the statistics is maintained for the entire interactive session, and executing commands that communicate with the server in the interactive session causes the statistics counters to be updated.

 The following example shows the use of the ``statistics show`` command in the interactive mode with a real WBEM server: